jduquennoy/Log4swift/README.md

 * ability to log over the network, using an NSLogger backend.
 * dynamically configurable by code
 * configurable by file
-* capable of printing colorized logs both in Xcode (with the XcodeColors plugin installed) and in an XTerm-color
+* capable of printing colorized logs both in Xcode (with the XcodeColors plugin installed) and in an XTerm-color256
 * logs synchronously by default, but can log asynchronously on request.
 Async behavior can be configured per logger.